From 1920s through the 1950s people had a great desire for an

 Retro-future genre has clean, family friendly content.
 There can be

 plenty of drama, just nothing disturbing.

-horror, graphic violence, sexually explicit scenes, dark anti-heroes,
+graphic violence, sexually explicit scenes, dark anti-heroes, and so

 These notes detail classic Retro-future.
 A liberal interpretation of the Retro-future genre includes any future envisioned in any time period.
 Many of these feature flying cars, moon bases, mega-skyscrapers, and no semiconductors.
 Most are optimistic and have old-fashioned morality.